-The Inner Harbour Ferry Terminal was officially put into service in February 2008, and moved from terminal 14 to terminal 11A with a building area of over 1,200 square metres.
-The ferry terminal operated three routes to Wanzai District, with three ferries operating from 8.00am to 6.00pm.
+The Inner Harbour Ferry Terminal officially came into service in February 2008, and moved from Terminal 14 to Terminal 11A which has a gross area of over 1,450 square metres.
+The ferry terminal operates routes to and from Wanzai District from 8.00am to 6.00pm.